Iron-E/nvim-highlite/README.md

 RNB is a template designed to help vimmers create their own colorschemes without much effort.

+In reality, Vim colorschemes are not that hard to write but there are several benefits to using a template such as RNB:

+* you can define/modify variables once instead of messing around with potentially botched substitutions,
+* you can distribute a lean colorscheme, free from unnecessary logic,
+* you can distribute the source alongside the colorscheme, making it easy for your users to experiment and adapt *your* colorschemes to *their* needs,
+* you can focus on the design of your colorscheme rather than its implementation,
+* you can start working on new colorscheme ideas very easily.

+## What do I need to use it?

+[ERB](https://ruby-doc.org/stdlib-2.6.3/libdoc/erb/rdoc/index.html), the templating engine used here, is part of Ruby's standard library so you will need [Ruby](https://www.ruby-lang.org/) to generate your colorscheme.
+Neither ERB nor Ruby knowledge is required, though.

 ## How do I use it?

 The process is divided in four steps: